Year 3 & 4

 On Saturday, I played tennis.

-If you add an adverbial phase to the end of the sentence you do not use a comma.
+If you add an adverbial phrase to the end of the sentence you do not use a comma.

 I played tennis with James and Anna.